 Digital modeling and computer-aided design (CAD) have been used by manufacturers, artists, architects and other design professionals for decades.
 Like most technology, however, the capabilities (and speed) of these tools has improved significantly in recent years.

-From digital prototyping to virtual renderings and 3D walk-throughs, to material and dimension changes tested in digital environments—modern design and fabrication teams are able to work smarter and faster than ever before.
+From digital modeling and prototyping to virtual renderings and 3D walk-throughs to material and dimension changes tested in digital environments—modern design and fabrication teams are able to work smarter and faster than ever before.

-Instead of investing time and resources to build physical models and test various materials, construction methods or designs, teams can explore all possibilities virtually.
-Once they’ve narrowed down their design choices, these same teams can use digital fabrication to create rapid prototypes, scale models or individual components to continue the testing and refinement process.
+Instead of investing time and resources to build physical models and test various materials, construction methods, or designs, teams can explore all possibilities virtually.
+Once they’ve narrowed their design choices, these same teams can use digital fabrication to create rapid prototypes, scale models, or individual components to continue the testing and refinement process.

 At the core of digital fabrication is computer-aided manufacturing (CAM), a precision building method using machines guided by instructions from CAD files and other digital formats to design and fabricate three-dimensional objects.
 Instructions for digital fabrication are calibrated to speak to the machines that will follow them, ensuring that each production step is executed correctly and with maximum efficiency.